alanazinkin/breakout/README.md

  * Assumptions or Simplifications:

+ * Known Bugs:
- * Known Bugs: When the bouncer hits the paddle on its side, it will vibrate through the paddle.
+   * When the bouncer hits the paddle on its side, it will vibrate through the paddle.
+   * When the bouncer hits a block very quickly, it may appear to break through the block instead of bouncing off it.

  * Features implemented:
    * BREAK-01 through BREAK-15
    * BREAK-17A, BREAK-17B, BREAK-17C
-   * BREAK-18A, BREAK-18B
+   * BREAK-18A, BREAK-18B, BREAK-18D
    * BREAK19B, BREAK19D, BREAK19E, BREAK19F, BREAK19G

  * Features unimplemented: